sachinsu/sachinsu.github.io/work_journal/journal2022.md

 - Processed food - A lack of taste memory is one reason why Coca-Cola is such a profitable business.
 The recipe is engineered to not come with a taste memory, which is why the drink is so addicting.
 Cheetos are similar.
 According to the food scientist Steven Witherly, they bring so much pleasure because of the way each puff melts in your mouth.
 The way the food melts in the mouth is known as “vanishing caloric density,” which makes your brain think there are no calories in the food, which is why you can eat them for so long.

-- Parameters for Evaluation of decision/strategy,
+- [Parameters for Evaluation of decision/strategy][SystemArchitecture]
     - Technical ease
     - Short term impact
     - Long term impact